seesmof/University-Universytet/31C/a.md

-- no limitations for how to develop, use python
+- no limitations for how to develop